javier901/arrow-function/README.md

 This is a very short function body!
 It adds `parameter1` and `parameter2`.
 There are a couple of things to be aware of in the code above: first, note that if the function body consists of a single expression, we no longer need to wrap it in curly braces.
-Second, **when there are no braces**, arrow functions have an _implicit_ return, i.e., they _automatically_ return the result of the last expression! **This is the only situation in which a JavaScript function doesn't require _explicit return_ with the `return` keyword.**
+Second, **when there are no braces, arrow functions have an _implicit_ return**, i.e., they _automatically_ return the result of the last expression! **This is the only situation in which a JavaScript function doesn't require _explicit return_ with the `return` keyword.**